Integralist/integralist.co.uk/content/posts/http-caching.md

 > † _except_ when `Cache-Control` contains `private`.

+It's worth reiterating a segment of the above priority list which is that `Cache-Control` _can_ include serving stale directives such as `stale-while-revalidate` and `stale-if-error`, but they are typically utilized with `Surrogate-Control` more than they are with `Cache-Control`.
+If Fastly receives no `Surrogate-Control` but it does get `Cache-Control` with those directives it _will_ presume those are defined for its benefit.

+Client devices (e.g. web browsers) can respect those stale directives, but it's not very well supported currently (see [MDN compatibility table](https://developer.mozilla.org/en-US/docs/Web/HTTP/Headers/Cache-Control#Browser_compatibility)).

 If you're interested in learning more about Fastly (inc. Varnish and VCL), then [read my blog post](/posts/fastly-varnish) on the topic.

 ### Default TTLs